JeyakumarCK/ud/Behavioural_Cloning_P3/README.md

    samples per epoch, number of samples for validation, data crop/resize, etc.

+Used fit_generator method of keras to train the model efficiently with available computing resource.

 ##**Evaluation**
 After having the model tested and trained on a reasonable set of training & validation data, the simulation car was able to run on Autonomous mode on its own with out any off-roading.
+With the current trained model, the simulator was able to run on both the tracks with out any flaws.

 The drive.py given in the kit was edited for handling the following changes
 - Included a step to Crop & Resize the input images to fit the images to model's expectaion
 - Included a step to adjust the brightness & normalize the input images